Jonathan2251/lbd/source/otherinst.rst

 mul high word (32bits).
 Multiply with 2 operands of 1 word size probably generate the 2 word size of result (0x2, 0xAAAAAAAB).
-The high word result, in this case is 0x2.
+The result of high word, in this case is 0x2.
 The final result (sub 12, 12) is 0 which match the statement (11+1)%12.